 It lets us to quickly identify issues on the ground, as and when they are happening, and get on top of potential problems before they become problems – it’s a great awareness tool.

-Both the CSBA programs provide opportunities to connect and collaborate with people from other local governments in similar roles.
-It gives us a platform for sharing ideas, seeing what is and isn’t working elsewhere and learning from one another in a very meaningful way.
+Both CSBA programs provide opportunities to connect and collaborate with people from other Local Governments in similar roles.
+It gives us a platform for sharing ideas, seeing what is and isn’t working elsewhere and learning from one another in a very meaningful way’.